Franck-Dernoncourt/NeuroNER/README.md

 CUDA_VISIBLE_DEVICES=1 python3.5 main.py
 ```

-### Using TensorBoard

-You may launch TensorBoard during or after the training phase.
-To do so, run in the terminal from the NeuroNER folder:
-```
-tensorboard --logdir=output
-```

-This starts a web server that is accessible at http://127.0.0.1:6006 from your web browser.

-## Using NeuroNER

 If you wish to change any of NeuroNER parameters, you should modify the [`src/parameters.ini`](src/parameters.ini) configuration file.
 Alternatively, any parameter may be specified in the command line.

-For example:
+For example, to reduce the number of training epochs and not use any pre-trained token embeddings:
 ```
-python3.5 main.py --output_folder=../output --maximum_number_of_epochs=2 --token_pretrained_embedding_filepath=""
+python3.5 main.py --maximum_number_of_epochs=2 --token_pretrained_embedding_filepath=""
+```

+To perform NER on some plain texts using a pre-trained model:

+```
+python3.5 main.py --train_model=False --use_pretrained_model=True --dataset_text_folder=../data/example_unannotated_texts --pretrained_model_folder=../trained_models/conll_2003_en
 ```

 If a parameter is specified in both the [`src/parameters.ini`](src/parameters.ini) configuration file and as a command line argument, then the command line argument takes precedence (i.e., the parameter in [`src/parameters.ini`](src/parameters.ini) is ignored).
 You may specify a different configuration file with the `--parameters_filepath` command line argument.
 The command line arguments have no default value except for `--parameters_filepath`, which points to [`src/parameters.ini`](src/parameters.ini).

 NeuroNER has 3 modes of operation: